AWS EC2 Security

 • Use AWS Systems Manager Run Command to automate common administrative tasks instead of opening inbound SSH ports and managing SSH keys.

-• Use Systems Manager Patch Manager can be used to automate the process of patching, installing security-related updates for both the operating system and applications.
+• Use Systems Manager Patch Manager to automate the process of patching, installing security-related updates for both the operating system and applications.

 EC2 Key Pairs